 Ah, but such reasoning does not stop liberals from their doublespeak and hypocrisy (probably because they haven't thought things through very far).
 The name-calling, accusatory, intolerant liberals are quick to judge and slow to love.
 They are eager to blame while ignoring their own guilt.
 They readily condemn and remain blind to how they do the very thing of which they accuse others.
 Who knows?
 Perhaps their attitudes have been shaped by their own hate speech more than they realize.

 But if we are persecuted, count it a blessing for Christ who was also persecuted unrighteously (1 Cor.
 2:8).
 Our response is to bless those who persecute us (Rom.
 12:14).
 If we are accused, we should bear it well (1 Pet.
 4:16).
-This does not mean to be idle and do nothing.
+This does not mean we are to be idle and do nothing.
 We have the right of self-defense (Luke 22:36) as we give an answer to everyone who would ask (1 Pet.
 3:15).
 Yet, while we do this, our love is to be without hypocrisy (Rom.
 12:9).
 We are never to pay back evil for evil (Rom.
 12:17); and as far as it is possible, we are to be at peace with all people (Rom.
 12:18)--even though many may not want to be at peace with us.

 Finally, it is not bigoted, narrow-minded, or hate speech to say we follow God and believe that homosexuality, pornography, pedophilia, rape, adultery, etc., are all wrong.
 We are expressing the freedom of our religion--in spite of what the liberals fear and foment.
 Rest assured, fellow Christians, it is for righteousness and truth that we are persecuted, reviled, mislabeled, and falsely accused by those who seek to sit in judgment over our faith.